-Four sections are involved in playing a DVD on a laptop.
-Generally speaking, it will require a DVD, a DVD drive, a DVD player, and of course, the laptop itself to complete the DVD playing process.
-If any of the four parts go wrong, it will lead to a DVD playing failure.
-We have analyzed how the different parts could cause “DVD won’t play on ASUS laptop” below.
+There are four parts to playing a DVD on a laptop.
+Generally, a DVD, a DVD drive, a DVD player, and of course the laptop itself is required to complete the DVD playback process.
+If there is a problem with any of these four parts, it will cause the DVD to fail to play.
+Below we have analyzed how different parts can cause "DVD won’t play on ASUS laptop".

 A scratched DVD is a rare but possible cause for your DVD playing failure.
 Due to improper DVD preservation, such as handling the disc without cleaning hands, your DVD may have gone through some minor damages on the surface.
 And DVD player can hence only partially read or cannot read the disc at all.
 You can see How to Fix a Scratched DVD for solutions.

 If your DVD is purchased from abroad, the encrypted DVD region code could also be the reason why your ASUS laptop won’t play the DVD.
 Most commercial DVDs contain region code to prevent playback in foreign regions.
 That your ASUS DVD player isn’t from the same region the DVD is produced can lead to failed DVD playing.
 To play this kind of DVD, you can remove the DVD region code with a DVD decryptor.

 Jump to #Solution 4 to decrypt DVD and make DVD digital copies for smooth viewing on ASUS laptop error-free.